Want to see the ‘secret’ JFK assassination records? Here’s how

 Once you’re there:

-- Each part will also contain a Microsoft Excel document containing the agency, original document date, orign source, title of the document, name of sender and recipients connected to each .pdf file.
+▪ Each part will also contain a Microsoft Excel document containing the agency, original document date, origin source, title of the document, name of sender and recipients connected to each PDF file.

 The documents were previously withheld in accordance with the JFK Assassination Records Collection Act with 88 percent of them released to the public since the late 1990s.
 The records being released now were previously identified as assassination records, but withheld in full or in part.